TomYeoman/map-picker/README.md

 Easily add a map vote at the end of your game (or whenever you wish) with the map picker library.
-Supports both user defined map lists, and Asset.Party (experimental).
+Supports both user defined map lists, and Asset.Party!

 ### Usage Example